William-pdf/A-vehicle-sales-and-service-app/README.md

 * William - Service and inventory

 ## Design
 We used react to create the front end of the application.
-This was a challenging task for most of the time we worked on it. completing the Django models was the fundamental challenge for the project.
+This was a challenging task for most of the time we worked on it.
+Completing the Django models was the fundamental challenge for the project.

 The app is a bootstrap application that was designed to be as simple as possible for the average user.
 There is no difficult language or harsh forms.
 ## Service microservice